March 9, 2026

 TalkToMeGuy: It's pre-raw.
 You know, everything's raw and you do have to cook it.
 But it's, there's so much, I have so many bad words about this because it irritates me so much.
 There's so much plastic in the packaging.

-Oh, yeah.
-None of it's recyclable.
-It's just another thing of, oh, we need more waste.
-Like really, what plastic waste?
+Like really, really, what plastic waste?
 Are you kidding me?
 But the idea is that you can't go to the store and actually purchase your food because you're much too busy being important, I guess.

-TalkToMeGuy: It has to be, no, no, those lemons need to be wrapped in plastic.
-Those limes need to be, like they don't have a skin that protects them.
+TalkToMeGuy: No, it has to be completely wrapped.
+It has to be, no, no, those lemons need to be wrapped in plastic.
+Those limes need to be, like, they don't have a skin that protects them.
 Okay.
 I'm surprised to say that we're there, where I have to ask you.

 Dr. Stephanie Seneff: We had a lovely conversation.